darkgazeorg/Gorgon/README.md

 ./bootstrap
 make -j32
 sudo make install
+# Please note that on ubutnu you may need to run cmake -DCMAKE_INSTALL_PREFIX=$HOME/.local ..
 ```

 You have installed cmake v3.16.0.
 This version will solve the issue about fontconfig if you have installed correct fontconfig libraries.